grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=52 (0x34) - Civil sunrise twilight time
-    VSCP_TYPE_INFORMATION_SUNRISE_TWILIGHT_START
-Civil twilight is the period when the Sun is below the horizon but its center is less than 6 degrees below.
+    VSCP_TYPE_INFORMATION_SUNRISE_TWILIGHT_STARTCivil twilight is the period when the Sun is below the horizon but its center is less than 6 degrees below.
 The "Civil Twilight Starts" time is the dawn or civil dawn, with the center of the Sun at exactly 6 degrees below the horizon.
 Equally, the "Civil Twilight Ends" time is dusk or civil dusk, when the Sun is 6 degrees below the horizon in the evening.

 During civil twilight, the sky is still illuminated, and with clear weather it is brightest in the direction of the Sun.
 The Moon and the brightest stars and planets may be visible.
 It is usually bright enough for outdoor activities without additional lighting.